-A lot goes into planning a trade show event.
+A lot goes into planning for a trade show event.
 From preparing your staff to making the travel arrangements, it can feel like your to-do list goes on forever.
-To avoid feeling overwhelmed, it’s helpful to sit down and create a timeline with the tasks you need to complete.
+To avoid feeling overwhelmed, it’s helpful to sit down and create a trade show planning timeline with the tasks you need to complete.
 This will keep you on track with your goals and ensure a smooth and successful event.

 12 Months – Select the Best Shows

 How many conferences you attend is up to you, your budget and the goals you hope to reach.
 Some businesses pour everything into one or two big shows, while others attend several smaller shows.
 Give yourself enough time to look at all the events you might want to attend.
 Narrow down your options based on the following:

 - Does the show align with your company objectives?

 - Will your organization fit in with the other exhibitors?